HYU-NLP/BlendX/README.md

 ## Log

+- 2025.07.16 Renamed documentation files for clarity and added the **KoBlendX** paper (Accepted to KCC2024 long paper, Outstanding Paper Award).
 - 2025.06.12 Uploaded to HuggingFace Datasets Hub: **BlendX**, **MixX**, **KoBlendX**, **KoMixX**
 - 2024.05.26 **KoBlendX** is now available in the `v2.0/` directory.
 KoBlendX is the Korean translation of BlendX.
 Details will be published in an upcoming paper.
 (Submitted to KCC2024) The presentation materials and posters from the LREC-COLING2024 conference have also been added, along with the citation.
 - 2024.04.15 **BlendX** is now available in this repository.
 We are also planning to release an updated version soon, which will include additional enhancements and features designed to further support research in TOD systems.